wp-plugins/remote-my-project-playlist-plugin-for-wordpress/readme.txt

 * JW Player v5.3 or higher.
 This can be downloaded directly from the options page.

 == Changelog ==

+= 0.6.1 =
+BUG Fixed a bug with multiple shortcodes on a page

 = 0.6 =
 ENHANCEMENT Completely changed the inline video player.
 It is now a cleaner scrollbar with popin video player.
 No changes were made to shortcodes